 Among the late-round gems are Patrick Sharp (95th, Philadelphia Flyers), Ray Emery (99th, Senators), Christian Ehrhoff (106th, San Jose Sharks), Kevin Bieksa (151st, Vancouver Canucks), Mike Smith (161st, Dallas Stars), Dennis Seidenberg (172nd, Flyers), Marek Zidlicky (176th, New York Rangers), Jussi Jokinen (192nd, Stars) and Johnny Oduya (221st, Washington Capitals).

 The 2017 NHL Entry Draft was held on this date in Chicago, IL.
 The New Jersey Devils made history when they selected center Nico Hischier with the first overall pick.
 He became the first player ever born in Switzerland to be taken this high in the draft.
-He is the highest-scoring player of the 2017 draft class, so far, with 135 points.
+In addition, he is the second-highest scoring player of the 2017 draft class so far, with 146 points.

 Some other players selected during the 2017 draft who have already made an impact in the NHL are Nolan Patrick (2nd, Flyers), Miro Heiskanen (3rd, Stars) Cale Makar (4th, Colorado Avalanche), Elias Pettersson (5th, Vancouver Canucks), Casey Middlestadt (8th, Sabres), Nick Suzuki (13th, Vegas Golden Knights), Robert Thomas (20th, St. Louis Blues), Filip Chytil (21st, Rangers), Henri Jokiharju (29th, Blackhawks) and Emil Bernstrom (117th, Columbus Blue Jackets).